VPRI Undergraduate Fellowship

 - The faculty member that is supervising your research project must be Tenure Track Faculty or Career Non-tenure Track Faculty with an FTE of .50 or above.

-- Request that your letter writers complete the letter of recommendation worksheet.
+- Request that your letter writer complete the letter of recommendation worksheet.

 - Under the federal law titled the Family Educational Rights and Privacy Act of 1974 and according to the University of Oregon Student Record Policy, registered students are given the right to inspect their records, including letters of recommendation and teacher recommendations.
 If the student wants to waive their right of access to this recommendation, they may do so by completing a waiver form.